For additional information

 The Iowa State University Veterinary Medical Center Animal Blood Bank was established in 1998.
-Our donors are dogs and cats owned by students and staff of the VMC.
-Prior to 1998, the hospital housed a number of dogs and cats that donated on an as-needed basis.
+Donor dogs and cats are owned by students and staff at Iowa State, and local community members.

-The blood products are only used for ISU Veterinary Medical Center patients.
-Examples when they might require a blood transfusion:
+The blood products are only used for ISU Veterinary Medical Center patients and other pets in the community.

-- Patients that have exposure to rodenticides or other toxins (poisons)
+- Exposure to rodenticides or other toxins (poisons)

 Our blood bank provides numerous canine and feline blood products such as: